Zebulon Montgomery Pike Trail to Red River, Arkansas Journey 1806 — 1807

 In 2004 I follow the trail of Zebulon Montgomery Pike, who received the order from president Jefferson to explore the Arkansas and Red River and to gather information about the Spanish territory.
 The whole trail is too much for one vacation trip, so I split it in two parts: The first part, which I am following right now, has its final destination in Colorado, where Pike established a small stockade and where he was captured by Spanish Dragoons.
 The second part follows his way together with the Spaniards deep into Mexico.

 Because Pike had no knowledge about mountains, he decided to leave his original course and went up north to climb this mountain.
 The reader should know, that Pikes Peak has an elevation of more than 14000ft and Pike tried to climb this mountain end of November!
 So he had no chance to reach the summit with his half starved and bad equipped men.
 In the area of Cheyenne Mountains he had to give up.
 Most people think he made it up to Mt.
 Rosa.
 At this time, he wrote in his diary, that no one would be able to climb this mountain.
-Nowadays a road leeds to the summit.
+Nowadays a road leads to the summit.
 I take the opportunity and spend a couple of days in this area to also explore the Garden of the Gods and some other sites in this area.

-In the area of Cañon City Pike had to give up following the Arkansas, because the river runs into a steep and narrow canyon.
-As he was in search of the Red River, he went up north and crossed the mountains to the west.
-There he hit again the Arkansas, which he mistook as the Red River.
-First he followed up close to the sources and then downstream.
+In the area of Cañon City, Pike had to give up following the Arkansas, because the river runs into a steep and narrow canyon.
+As he was searching for the Red River, he went up north and crossed the mountains to the west.
+There he reached again the Arkansas, which he mistook as the Red River.
+First he followed up close to its sources and then downstream.
 Soon he had to discover, that this river turns to the east and was most likely not the Red River.
 As he reached again the big canyon, he knew he was on the Arkansas again.

-On my way back to Pittsburgh I drive a little detour of 600 miles up to Sioux Falls, where friends of mine Christine Albert & Chris Gage together with the Red Willow Band give a concert.
+On my way back to Pittsburgh, I drive a little detour of 600 miles up to Sioux Falls, where friends of mine Christine Albert & Chris Gage together with the Red Willow Band give a concert.
 Then I drive back to Pittsburgh.

-The daily trails are in preparations
+The first daily trails are online, the rest is in preparation…